DUI Defense Guide, Every Stage and Defense [2026]

 Most attorneys treat it as a formality.
 File the request to preserve the license, show up, lose, move on.
 That's the lazy playbook.

-Lawrence Taylor, the attorney who wrote Drunk Driving Defense — the textbook that other DUI lawyers study from — calls the DMV hearing "the most overlooked weapon in DUI defense."
+Experienced DUI defense attorneys call the DMV hearing "the most overlooked weapon in DUI defense."
 Here's why:

 At the DMV hearing, the arresting officer has to testify under oath.
 Your attorney gets to cross-examine them.
 The testimony is recorded.
 Everything the officer says is locked in.